About The Group

 practice that students and employees of the University can incorporate into their lunch break.
 Everyone is welcome

 and no special clothing or prior experience is necessary.
-As much as possible this Qigong practice is offered four
+As much as possible this Qigong practice is offered two

 days a week.
 At the present time the sessions are being led exclusively by Linda Gatson and as such are subject to